 How you have an ERCP

+You usually have this test in the endoscopy department, but you might have it in the x-ray department.
 Your appointment letter tells you where to go.
-You usually go to the endoscopy department to have this test but you might have it in the x-ray department.

 Before the procedure you see the doctor.
 They explain the procedure to you and ask you to sign a consent form.
 This is a good time to ask any questions you may have.